Jojohersh/-EFA-AgileProject/README.md

 1. “As a User, I need to be able to register a new account with a unique email address and password.”

-	Returns true if a valid email address and user's name are provided Returns false if either are missing or if email is not a valid email format Returns false if the provided model is invalid
+	Returns true if a valid email address and user's name are provided.
+	Returns false if either are missing or if email is not a valid email format.
+	Returns false if the provided model is invalid.

 2. “As a User, I need to be able to access a Box containing a list of emails associated with my email address.”